By Sam Tucker, Australia and New Zealand Project Consultant

 Orgran No Egg is a powdered egg replacement that is perfect for baking and, in addition to sparing chickens from the suffering of a battery cage, it also works out much cheaper than buying eggs–each packet costs around $4 and makes the equivalent of 33 eggs!

 Orgran No Egg works well to replace eggs used to bind a recipe, but it doesn’t have the texture of eggs and it can’t be scrambled.
-For a cruelty-free alternative to scrambled eggs, try scrambled tofu instead.
+For a cruelty-free alternative to scrambled eggs, try Orgran Easy Egg or try scrambled tofu instead.

 Nuttelex is a dairy-free margarine with a buttery taste that works well both as a spread and for cooking.

-For a delicious dairy-free ice cream, try Sanitarium So Good (available in chocolate and vanilla) or a fruit flavoured Weis Sorbet.
+For a delicious dairy-free ice cream, try Sanitarium So Good (available in chocolate and vanilla) a fruit flavoured Weis Sorbet, vegan Magnums, or Cornettos.

 Kingland Soy Yogurt and Soy Life Yogurt are both great either on muesli or on their own as a snack.